Ivo-Balbaert/The_Way_to_Jai/book/10_What_are_pointers.md

 # Chapter 10 – Working with pointers
+** Don’t be afraid of pointers. **

+Pointers are really needed to efficiently access memory, instead of having to move around big chunks of data in memory all the time.
 To do low-level things and get the best performance, we need direct access to memory locations, just like C and other low-level languages.
 That's what pointers are for.
 Jai follows the C pointer model which allows pointers everywhere in code; it does not have smart pointers as in C++.

 ## 10.1 What is a pointer?